Male vs Female Snake — How to Tell the Difference

 There is no hard and fast rule that males are bigger than females or vice versa.
 In some species, the male snakes will be much larger than the females, and in other species, the female can be almost triple the size of the male!

-Therefore, unless you have a growth chart on hand or a male and female of the same age right next to each other, it will be difficult to eyeball the sex of a snake based on its size.
+Therefore, unless you have a growth chart on hand or a male and female of the same age right next to each other, it will be tricky to tell the sex of a snake based on its size.

-There is a distinct relationship in species where males are larger than females — males often fight one another over resources, territory, mates, and more.
+In these species, you’ll often find that the males will fight over resources, territory, mates, and more.
 Therefore, as a rule of thumb, if your species of snake has larger males than females, do not house the males together.

 Female Snakes

-In approximately 66% of all snake species, females are larger than males.
-That means a female snake will need a larger enclosure than a male snake of the same species.
+Female snakes are larger than male snakes in approximately 66% of all snake species.
+For these species, a female snake will need a larger enclosure than a male snake.

 Snakes have two penises!
-This is because they have tails, and males need access to the female’s cloaca no matter which side of her tail he ends up on.
+This is because they have tails, and males need access to the female’s cloaca (where reproduction takes place) no matter which side of her tail he ends up on.

 Male vs Female Snakes: Overview